23/DeveloperDocumentation/oauth.md

 # OAuth set-up and flow

 [OAuth](http://oauth.net) is a secure, open protocol, which specifies a standard way to access protected data on different websites.
-Roughly, the protocol outlines a) a method for letting users grant an application access to a web service API, and b) a method for authorize requests with these credentials.
+Roughly, the protocol outlines 1) a method for letting users grant an application access to a web service API, and 2) how to communicate using these credentials.

-The 23 API uses OAuth to authorize access for a few different reasons:
+[The 23 API](index) uses OAuth to authorize access for a few different reasons:

 * It's [well-documented](http://oauth.net/documentation/).
 * It's [open and secure](http://oauth.net/advisories/).
 * It's used by Google, Yahoo, Twitter and multiple other web services.
-This means that developers may be able to re-use code, and that it's almost certain that they'll be able to re-use one of [the stable OAuth libraries for most popular programming languages](http://oauth.net/code/).
+This means that developers may be able to re-use code, and that it's almost certain that they'll be able to re-use one of [the stable OAuth libraries available for most popular programming languages](http://oauth.net/code/).

 The purpose of the document is not to introduce OAuth; for this there are [great beginner's guides](http://oauth.net/documentation/getting-started/).
-Instead this document outlines [how The 23 API works with OAuth](#signing-and-making-requests); illustrates [the authorization flow](#using-oauth-step-by-step); and it lists some [sample scripts](#sample-scripts) to help you get started.
+Instead this document outlines [how the API works with OAuth](#signing-and-making-requests); illustrates [the authorization flow](#using-oauth-step-by-step); and it lists some [sample scripts](#sample-scripts) to help you get started.

 ---